Divyanshomer-io/News-Infinity/README.md

 - **Build:** Run `ng build` to build the project.
 Artifacts will be stored in the `dist/` directory.
 - **Unit Tests:** Run `ng test` to execute unit tests via [Karma](https://karma-runner.github.io).
 - **End-to-End Tests:** Run `ng e2e` for end-to-end tests (requires an additional package).

+## Contributing

+Feel free to contribute by submitting issues or pull requests.
+Please follow the guidelines in `CONTRIBUTING.md`.

+## License

+This project is licensed under the [MIT License](LICENSE).

+## Known Issues

+- List any known issues or common troubleshooting steps.

+## Changelog

+- [Version 1.0.0] Initial release.

+## Future Plans

+- Add more features or improvements here.

 For more help with Angular CLI, use `ng help` or visit the [Angular CLI Overview and Command Reference](https://angular.io/cli).